Is there a film department at the University of Pittsburgh?

 Yes.
 Seminar in Composition: Film fulfills a composition requirement but does not count toward the major/minor.
 You can choose to apply either Introduction to Film or Introduction to Visual Cultures for the major/minor, but you cannot do both.

 When should I declare my major?
-How do I declare my major in film studies?
+How do I declare my major in Film and Media Studies?

 I see various themed courses under the designation Topics in Contemporary Film and Contemporary Directors.
 Can I take more than one of these?